amgrubb/amgrubb.github.io/_pages/about.md

 Students can provide me with [anonymous course feedback](https://forms.gle/vAFiNqMaovom9Gjf8) or let me know how I can create a more [inclusive learning environment](https://forms.gle/ZT7s6q8mA1Lz3eZV7).

+[Computer Science](https://www.smith.edu/academics/computer-science) also provides an [anonymous form](https://forms.gle/ivNdENCtDsQqEyMC7) for feedback and ideas from students.

 Looking for a reference letter, please read [this page](/letters/).